Yelp/dataloader-codegen/README.md

 This makes it super easy to find the DataLoaders you want - there will be exactly 1 DataLoader available per resource, with a predictable name and interface.

-This also means **reduced risk of making unnecessary HTTP requests.**
+This means **reduced risk of making unnecessary HTTP requests.**

 If there were (accidentally!) multiple DataLoaders created for a single endpoint, we potentially lose out on batched requests to that resource.

 By keeping the mapping of one DataLoader per resource, we reduce that risk and can make a more efficient set of HTTP requests to the underlying resource.